(Live Chat Shortcut Content Updated December 2020)

 Agent response time is perhaps the most important contributor (or culprit) of live chat’s success (or failure), and every precious second counts!
 Shortcuts (a.k.a. canned responses) are an agent’s best friend, especially during high activity periods.
 Shortcuts reduce the amount of time your agents spend typing by allowing you to set up shorthand commands to populate common responses when chatting with visitors.

-Here are 15 helpful shortcuts that the SnapEngage team uses every day to cut down on keystrokes.
+Here are 15 helpful live chat shortcuts that the SnapEngage team uses every day to cut down on keystrokes.
 Feel free to copy or adapt these for your own usage, and we hope these examples spawn some other useful shortcuts for your team!

-It may sound simple and an unnecessary at first – how difficult is it to type “Hello”, right?
+It may sound simple and unnecessary at first – how difficult is it to type “Hello”, right?
 But seconds add up to minutes and hours, so every opportunity to save time typing is one that should be embraced.

 1. h … “Hello there!”